 Point University is committed to the holistic well-being and safety of each student, as well as the campus community at large.
-As such, the University reserves the right to require an administrative leave of any student when the student is unable, or unwilling, to request a voluntary withdrawal and the dean of students, or designee, deems a leave necessary to protect the health and safety of the student or others or the integrity of the learning environment and campus community.
+As such, the university reserves the right to require an administrative leave of any student when the student is unable, or unwilling, to request a voluntary withdrawal and the Dean of Students, or designee deems a leave necessary to protect the health and safety of the student or others, or the integrity of the learning environment and campus community.

-This policy, and associated procedures, do not take the place of a disciplinary process associated with a student's behavior when they have been in violation of The Point Community Honor Code, University policies, rules, regulations and standards.
-This policy will be invoked in extraordinary circumstances when, in the discretion of the dean of students or other designee, the disciplinary system cannot be applied or is not appropriate.
-Before an administrative leave is imposed, the dean of students, or appropriate university designee, will encourage the student to withdraw voluntarily.
+This policy, and associated procedures, do not take the place of a disciplinary process associated with a student's behavior when they have been in violation of The Point Community Honor Code, university policies, rules, regulations, and standards.
+This policy will be invoked in extraordinary circumstances when, at the discretion of the Dean of Students or other designee, the disciplinary system cannot be applied or is not appropriate.
+Before an administrative leave is imposed, the Dean of Students, or appropriate university designee will encourage the student to withdraw voluntarily.

-Examples of extraordinary circumstances which may warrant an administrative leave include but are not limited to the following: suicidal threats, self-starvation or purging behavior, ongoing substance abuse or addiction, serious threats of harm to others, refusal or inability to cooperate with recommended assessment or treatment of serious health conditions, need for services beyond those which the University can provide and which are necessary to maintain the student's enrollment, or bizarre or destructive behavior.
-Substantial disruption may result from a single serious incident or somewhat less severe but persistent incidents over a more extended period.
+Examples of extraordinary circumstances which may warrant an administrative leave include, but are not limited to, the following: suicidal threats, self-starvation or purging behavior, ongoing substance abuse or addiction, serious threats of harm to others, refusal or inability to cooperate with recommended assessment or treatment of serious health conditions, need for services beyond those which the University can provide and which are necessary to maintain the student's enrollment, or bizarre or destructive behavior.
+Substantial disruption may result from a single serious incident, or somewhat less severe but persistent incidents over a more extended period.

 In cases of administrative leave, students are allowed to complete their work off campus.
 Each individual professor will work with them on the best way to successfully complete remaining academic work.
 Each class is different, and some lend themselves more to completion away from campus than others.
 On rare occasions there is not a good way to complete the work.
-In those cases, the University will inform the student of their options.
+In those cases, the university informs the student of their options.

-Students who are required to take an administrative leave will be provided with written details pertaining to their leave, as well as a list of guidelines they must meet before being reconsidered for readmission to the University.
-Upon completion of all requirements the student must contact the Student Life Office and provide the appropriate documentation supporting the completion of said guidelines before they return.
+Students who are required to take administrative leave will be provided with written details pertaining to their leave, as well as a list of guidelines they must meet before being reconsidered for readmission to the University.
+Upon completion of all requirements the student must contact the Office of Student Life and provide the appropriate documentation supporting the completion of said guidelines before they return.

-If a student has concerns regarding the requirement of an administrative leave, they may appeal the dean of student's decision to an administrative committee comprised of representatives of the following disciplines:
+If a student has concerns regarding the requirement of an administrative leave, they may appeal the Dean of Student's decision to an administrative committee comprised of representatives of the following disciplines:

-Academic Officer: Stephen Waers, Ph.D, Chief Academic Officer
+Chief Academic Officer: Stephen Waers, Ph.D, Chief Academic Officer

-Spiritual Life Representative: Mr. Wye Huxford, Vice President of Spiritual Formation and Dean of the Chapel
+Spiritual Life Representative: Mr. Wye Huxford, Dean of the College of Biblical Studies and Ministry

-Mental Health Representative: Dr. Gregory Moffatt, Director of the Counseling Center; greg.moffatt@point.edu
+Mental Health Representative: Dr. Gregory Moffatt, Dean of the College of Social and Behavioral Sciences

-Appeals must be submitted in writing to the committee chair (darryl.harrison@point.edu) within 48 hours of the date of the administrative leave notification.
+Appeals must be submitted in writing to the committee chair within 48 hours of the date of the administrative leave notification.